crosscompute/crosscompute-examples/reports/load-profiles/README.md

 1. Replace `names-some.txt` with `names-all.txt` (see `report.yml`)

-To speed iteration, we recommend keeping the batch small while prototyping and polishing your report.
+To speed iteration, keep the batch small while prototyping and polishing your report.